SymfonyCasts/api-platform/sfcasts/ep1-basics/relation-filtering.md

 But we can get even crazier!
 Add one more filter: `owner.username` set to `partial`.

 This is pretty sweet.
 Refresh the docs again and open up the collection operation.
-Heres our new filter box, for `owner.username`.
+Here's our new filter box, for `owner.username`.
 Check this out: Search for "head" because we have a bunch of cheesehead usernames.
 Execute!
 This finds two cheese listings owned by users 4 and 5.

 Let's fetch all the users... just to be sure and... yep!
 Users 4 and 5 match that username search.
 Let's try searching for this `cheesehead3` exactly.
-Put that in the box and... execute!
+Put that in the box and...
+Execute!
 Got it!
 The exact search works too.
 And, even though we're filtering *across* a relationship, the URL is pretty clean:
 `owner.username=cheesehead3`.

-Ok just *one* more short topic for this part of our tutorial: sub-resources.
+Ok just *one* more short topic for this part of our tutorial: subresources.